 Compute Total Bytes of Contributions Made in VisiHow.com

-Edited by Olivia, Anonymous, Eng, Maria and 2 others
+Edited by Olivia, Eng, Maria, Olivia Bacayao and 1 other

 "How many bytes have you made?"
 This is the question that troubles many VisiHow writers.
 Well, you know why you want the answer to this question very badly.
 It's a way of check-and-balance of what you've actually done in VisiHow.
 So, without further ado, read on and find out the answer to the most asked questions in VisiHow conference rooms.

 This article hopes to help you get started with the basics and get started with your first write-up.
 It is logical that you have to do something first in order to actually say you've contributed something.
 When you've contributed something to VisiHow, that is the only time that there is something to compute, agree?

 When you've signed into your account, you will be directed to the Home page.
 It looks something like this: